MUS3088 : Music, Gender and Sexuality

 By the end of this module, students will:

-- Be able to think critically about gender dynamics in these folk traditions.
+- Be able to think critically about gender and sexuality dynamics in a range of musical traditions.

-- Be able to analyse and critique gender political processes in both historical and contemporary folk music traditions.
+- Be able to analyse and critique gender political and queer political processes in both historical and contemporary music traditions.

-- Engage in gender-sensitive analysis of folk music performances
+- Engage in gender-sensitive and/or queer-theoretical analysis of music (including musical performances, musical “texts” or other medialisations of music).

 Intended Skill Outcomes